ysyk2021/mastering-conflict-resolution/src/chapter-3-3.md

-# Tools for Improving Communication in Workplace Conflict

 Effective communication is the foundation for resolving workplace conflict.
 When individuals can communicate clearly, listen actively, and empathize with others' perspectives, they can develop solutions that meet everyone's needs and avoid unnecessary conflict.
 In this chapter, we will explore tools and strategies for improving communication in workplace conflict.